cloudfoundry/docs-dev-guide/deploy-apps/domains-routes.html.md

 ## <a id='view-domains'></a>View Domains for a Space ##

 You can see domains that are mapped to a space using the `cf domains` command.
-In this example, two domains are mapped to the “development” space:  a system-wide default `example.com` domain and the custom `example.org` domain:
+In this example, two domains are mapped to the "development" space: a system-wide default `example.com` domain and the custom `example.org` domain:

 <pre class="terminal">
 cf push my-new-app